-The Company acquired Kentrox on April 1, 2013, and during the time between the acquisition and the third quarter the Company implemented specific transitional controls for the acquired business.
-The Company completed integration of Kentrox into the existing system of internal controls over financial reporting during the fourth quarter of fiscal 2014.
+There have been no changes except as noted below in the Company's internal control over financial reporting that occurred during the three months ended March 31, 2015, that have materially affected or are reasonably likely to materially affect the Company's internal control over financial reporting.
+The Company acquired Cellular Specialties, Inc. (CSI) on March 1, 2014, and during the time between the acquisition and the third quarter of fiscal year 2015 the Company implemented specific transitional controls for the acquired business.
+The Company completed integration of CSI into the existing system of internal control over financial reporting during the fourth quarter of fiscal 2015.